 Parikian’s book is a wonderful meeting of Japanese and British culture.
 But intriguingly, his interest in Japan is quite new.
 He told me how it was an iPad app on Japan’s 72 seasons that inspired him.
 That app – which I also came across a while ago – is a fantastic resource for anyone interested the traditional Japanese seasons.
 It’s free and full of information.
 Opening it up today I see information on tachibana citrus, hatahata (a seasonal Japanese fish) and the Japanese tradition of giving year-end presents.

 When we met in London Parikian took me for a walk around the West Norwood cemetery, one of the locations that features a lot in his book.
-It’s wonderfully atmospheric and overgrown, a vast Victorian city of the dead and a place for unexpected encounters with nature.
+It’s a wonderfully atmospheric and overgrown, a vast Victorian city of the dead and a place for unexpected encounters with nature.
 The last even includes an urban fox that Parikian writes about in his book.

 Seasonal greetings